SLPeoples/Tuttnauer_Parser/README.md

     python setup.py install

 3. Navigate to the directory containing your data files.
-In this instance, the format is:
+In this instance, the TXT directory is in the current working directory.

-    Date1-Date2 ---CYC
-                \
-				 ---TXT

 4. Execute:

     tuttnauer-parser -i ./TXT/ -o ./

 5. Output file will be saved to the current directory.

-    Date1-Date2 ---CYC
-                \
-				 ---TXT
-                 \
-                  ---tuttnauer_combined.csv